Code-Operative/website/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-## Care
+## Updating the website
-- data are use to add information to the pages e.g. new member, project, funding,...
+- in data are js objects that is imported to add information to the pages e.g. new member, project, funding,...
 - blog post are written in markdown in the blog-pages folder

+## Stying structure
+- components have their own css files
+- pages have css modules found in the style folder

+## Todos
+- when member images is undefined, the site will crash, so need error trapping